Occidental Petroleum rises after Buffett's Berkshire Hathaway reveals 14.6% stake - NewsBreak

 Occidental Petroleum rises after Buffett's Berkshire Hathaway reveals 14.6% stake

-(Reuters) - Occidental Petroleum Corp shares rose on Thursday after Warren Buffett’s Berkshire Hathaway Inc said it spent nearly $1 billion on additional shares in the oil company, giving it a 14.6% stake.
+March 17 (Reuters) - Occidental Petroleum Corp shares rose on Thursday after Warren Buffett's Berkshire Hathaway Inc (BRKa.N) said it spent nearly $1 billion on additional shares in the oil company, giving it a 14.6% stake.

 Berkshire disclosed in a Wednesday night regulatory filing that it owns 136.4 million Occidental shares, including 18.1 million purchased between Monday and Wednesday.